dijasila/GPAW/doc/documentation/lcao/lcao.rst

 The sections below explain briefly how LCAO mode works, how to generate basis sets and how to use them in calculations.
-LCAO Mode is available for TD-DFT via
-:ref:`LCAOTDDFT <lcaotddft>` module.
+LCAO mode is available for TD-DFT via the :ref:`LCAOTDDFT <lcaotddft>` module.

 Introduction